 With summer here, bread goes stale faster than ever.
 But there’s no need to toss it in the compost bin.
-Stale bread can find its home in everything from casserole to croutons — here are all the ways you can give it new life.
+Stale bread can find its home in everything from casserole to croutons — here's what to do with stale bread.

 But first: Start by delaying staling as much as possible.
 You can keep your bread fresher, longer, by following the advice in our previous post, The best way to store yeast bread.
 A bread keeper and bread bags are also especially handy.